 Payroll will be processed manually through the utilization of employee timesheets.

-Payroll taxes, 401K, and insurance will be processed manually.
+Payroll taxes, 401K, and insurance payments will be processed manually.

 Once all computers become available, the vouchers and checks processed manually will be input into the MIP Accounting System.